Nonlinear Stability of Relativistic Vortex Sheets in Three-Dimensional Minkowski Spacetime: Constant Coefficient Linearized Problem

 \end{remark}

-We now adopt the argument developed recently by \citet{CHW17Adv} to avoid constructing the Kreiss' symmetrizers in the derivation of energy estimates for the constant coefficient case.
+We now adopt the argument developed recently by Chen--Hu--Wang \cite{CHW17Adv} to avoid constructing the Kreiss' symmetrizers in the derivation of energy estimates for the constant coefficient case.
 To this end, we need the following lemma.

-\begin{lemma} For each point $(\tau_0,\eta_0)\in\Xi_1$, there exist a neighborhood $\mathscr{V}$ of $(\tau_0,\eta_0)$ in $\Xi_1$ and a continuous invertible matrix $T(\tau,\eta)$ defined on $\mathscr{V}$ such that
+\begin{lemma}\ For each point $(\tau_0,\eta_0)\in\Xi_1$, there exist a neighborhood $\mathscr{V}$ of $(\tau_0,\eta_0)$ in $\Xi_1$ and a continuous invertible matrix $T(\tau,\eta)$ defined on $\mathscr{V}$ such that